Notre-Dame-de-Montauban

 Notre-Dame-de-Montauban (/fr/) is a municipality in the Mauricie region in Quebec, Canada.
 The municipality is on the northern edge of Mékinac Regional County Municipality and the administrative region of Mauricie and includes the population centres of Notre-Dame-des-Anges and Montauban-les-Mines.
 Both communities are located along route 367 and are about 7 km apart.

 Tourist activities and the resort are significant industries today.
 The marked trails for recreational vehicles (snowmobile, ATV, etc.), the hunting, fishing and forest walks attract many visitors.
 Nine out of the fall of the Batiscan River is the major tourist attraction.
 On the west bank, the municipality has built a beautiful park with a gateway to reach a large rock in the middle of the fall.

 At Notre-Dame-de-Montauban, the population is approximately 850, with a median age of 45 years.
 The most significant age group is 25-44.
 In summer season, the population doubles because of country cottages.
 The town has two Catholic places of worship, the church of Notre-Dame-des-Anges (Our Lady of the Angels) and the chapel of Montauban.

 Geography

 The municipality covers 163.53 km2 and has 53 lakes.
 Batiscan River, flowing from north to south, divides the city in two.
 The village of Notre-Dame-des-Anges is located on the east side of the river, downstream from the breathtaking falls.
-The village of Montauban-les-Mines is located in the east, near the limit of Saint-Ubalde, Quebec.
+The village of Montauban-les-Mines is located in the east, near the limit of Saint-Ubalde.
 The village of Notre-Dame-de-Montauban is part of the Batiscanie, Quebec, being in the watershed Batiscan River.
 However, an area at the southeast of the municipal territory, at the limit of Saint-Ubalde, Quebec, is rather dependent on the watershed Sainte-Anne River.